sausage-todd/dow/README.md

 Since computing resources are quite expensive, we shut machines down when we don’t need them anymore.
 While we keep volumes, so we don’t need to reconfigure our development environment again and again every time.

-Thanks to the magic of an SSH Agent and its forwarding, from a cloud dev workspace you get access everywhere you already have access from your local machine, including GitHub.
+Thanks to the magic of the SSH Agent and its forwarding, in the cloud dev workspace you still have your access everywhere you already have it from your laptop, including GitHub.

 ## What you need
 - A Digital Ocean account (get one here [https://www.digitalocean.com](https://www.digitalocean.com/) if you still don’t have it)